 In this introductory guide to website wireframing, we've included all the essentials for starting your journey in creating effective wireframes for websites.

-We've covered the basics, explored various tools and examples, aiming to offer valuable insights to improve your website development experience.
+We've covered the basics, and explored various tools and examples, aiming to offer valuable insights to improve your website development experience.

-Keep in mind, website wireframing is crucial in the design process.
+Keep in mind, that website wireframing is crucial in the design process.
 Take the time to plan and refine your wireframes for a successful outcome.